temporalio/documentation/docs/cloud/how-to-get-started-with-temporal-cloud.md

 You received email from Temporal that welcomes you to your new Temporal account.
 Your email address is now the first [Global Admin](/cloud/#account-level-roles) for your account.

-To get started with Temporal Cloud, following these onboarding steps:
+To get started with Temporal Cloud, follow these onboarding steps:

 <!--- 1.
 [Create an account.](#create-an-account-in-temporal-cloud) --->